 - If the dough looks dry, then add some water.
 If the dough looks sticky and moist, then add some extra flour and knead again.

-- For a vegan paratha, use any neutral flavored oil for layering and roasting paratha.
+- For a vegan paratha, use any neutral flavored oil for layering and roasting paratha instead of ghee.

 - To make the parathas more crispy you can fry them for a bit longer on each side so that you get more brown crunchy spots.

-This Paratha Recipe post from the archives (June 2010) has been republished and updated on 2 June 2021.
+This Paratha Recipe post from the archives first published in June 2010 has been republished and updated on June 2021.